jmglov/hw-drs/README.md

 ```

 Subscribed to this topic are SQS queues for each report that need to be generated:
-* `hw-drw-report-hour-amount`
+* `hw-drs-report-hour-amount`
-* `hw-drw-report-hour-amount-pm`
+* `hw-drs-report-hour-amount-pm`
-* `hw-drw-report-amount-pm`
+* `hw-drs-report-amount-pm`
-* `hw-drw-report-day-merchant`
+* `hw-drs-report-day-merchant`
-* `hw-drw-report-merchant-pm`
+* `hw-drs-report-merchant-pm`

 Each of these queues is serviced by a Lambda function that runs once per minute, reads as many messages as are on the queue (up to 100, as the Lambda should finish quickly), and generates a list of aggregates.
-For example, given the event above, the `hw-drw-report-hour-amount-pm` function would generate an aggregate datapoint `2011-12-03:10|10-50|SLICE_IT`.
+For example, given the event above, the `hw-drs-report-hour-amount-pm` function would generate an aggregate datapoint `2011-12-03:10|10-50|SLICE_IT`.
 All datapoints are then combined into a JSON object:

 ```json
 {